webduinoio/chrome-api-proxy/README.md

 into your normal web pages.

-Now you can use the chrome-app apis even not in chrome-apps.
+Now you can use the Chrome app apis even not in Chrome apps.

 ## Disclaimer